microsoft/terminal/doc/fuzzing.md

 **NOTE**: Our pipeline is already set up with this functionality.
 However, here is a quick guide on how to get it set up and modify it to our liking.

 OneFuzz supports multiple notification systems at once including MS Teams and Azure DevOps.
-See the resources below to learn more abotu setting these up.
+See the resources below to learn more about setting these up.

 ### Resources
 - [OneFuzz GitHub](https://github.com/microsoft/onefuzz)